-Planet We are fiduciaries of our clients' capital and our primary goal is to deliver strong risk-adjusted returns.
+We are fiduciaries of our clients' capital and our primary goal is to deliver strong risk-adjusted returns.
 This necessitates the comprehensive inclusion of sustainability throughout our investment process in all our businesses.

 Sustainable investing has the potential to add value in countless (quantitative and qualitative) ways: improved management of physical risk and resulting impacts; reduced risk of regulatory non-compliance; improved competitive positioning; potential for climate-related upside and opportunity; reduced ongoing expenses; the list could go on.

-And this is why we place sustainability at the heart of REPM decisions and discussions, captured in our sustainability statement that is applied across all our business areas.
+And this is why we place sustainability as one of the key factors in REPM decisions and discussions, captured in our sustainability statement that is applied across all our business areas.